 Let me give an example:

-Have you seen footballers playing with more energy when there are a few minutes left on the scoreboard?
+Have you seen footballers playing with more energy when a few minutes are left on the scoreboard?

-It is often observed that a player’s mindset in a real match is different from the mindset while they practice.
+It is often observed that a player’s mindset in an actual match is different from the mindset while they practice.